Functions for Working with Strings

 convertCharset

-converted from the encoding from
+Returns string s converted from the encoding from to encoding to.

 Syntax